Life in Level 3: What will happen under new restrictions in Dublin?

 Passengers wear face masks on a Dublin Bus.
 Photograph: Dara Mac Dónaill/ The Irish Times

-The National Public Health Emergency Team (NPHET) will meet on Thursday to decide its advice to the Government on restrictions for Dublin to limit the spread of coronavirus.
+The National Public Health Emergency Team (NPHET) met on Thursday to decide its advice to the Government on restrictions for Dublin to limit the spread of coronavirus.

-Ministers and senior officials expect that a significant tightening of restrictions in the capital will be recommended, with Dublin likely to move at midnight on Friday from Level 2 to Level 3 on the Government’s five-level structure for managing the pandemic that was unveiled on Tuesday.
+The Cabinet is to consider its advice on Friday before an expected significant tightening of restrictions in the capital.From midnight on Friday, Dublin is anticipated to move from Level 2 to Level 3 on the Government’s five-level structure for managing the pandemic that was unveiled on Tuesday.

 Can I travel outside Dublin?

-People should not leave the county unless for work, education or other essential purposes.
+People should not leave or enter the county unless for work, education or other essential purposes.

 Am I allowed to have social or family gatherings?